Azure/AI-PredictiveMaintenance/README.md

 * Integration with Linux [Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/)  and [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/)
 * Compliance with [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview)

+## Requirements

+* You will need an [Azure subscription](https://azure.microsoft.com/en-us/pricing/) to get started.
+* Deploying the solution will provision a resource group in your subscription, and instances of each of the following resources in that resource group:
+  * an [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/) account for staging of real-time and stationary data,
+  * a [Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/) for orchestrating the modeling workflow,
+  * an [Azure Machine Learning v2.0](https://docs.microsoft.com/en-us/azure/machine-learning/service/) account for model management and operationalization of the model,
+  * an [Azure Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks/) workspace for feature engineering,
+  * an [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/) for ingestion of real-time data,
+  * an [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) to orchestrate the scoring workflow,
+  * and an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) cluster for real-time scoring.

 ## Reporting Issues and Feedback

 ### Issues